iqbal-lab-org/paper_gramtools_nesting/README.rst

 Steps for running
 ```````````````````
 * Requires singu container image in container/built.
 Can be built for example running `sudo singularity build container/built/singu.sif container/singu_def.def`.
+  CAVEATS [TODOs]:
+    * gramtools building is poorly supported.
+Also, if you want to upgrade version of gramtools in container, fetch/merge and rebuild gramtools from the container, can't just copy a new binary into the container, otherwise get shared library (hts) linking error.
+    * package in requirements.txt not installed in def file yet, but needed for rules that plot notably

 * Current working directory when running any workflow should be the git top-level directory(where this file is)